-PETA president and cofounder Ingrid Newkirk has led the world’s largest animal rights organization for more than 25 years.
+Since founding PETA, president Ingrid Newkirk has grown the group into the world’s largest animal rights organization.
 Her passion and dedication to making this world a better place for all living beings has inspired countless others to do what they can to help animals.

 Ingrid and PETA believe that animals deserve the most basic rights—in particular, consideration of their own best interests regardless of whether they are useful to humans.
 Like humans, they are capable of suffering and have interests in living their own lives.
 Therefore, they are not ours to use for food, clothing, entertainment, experimentation, or for any other reason.

 As PETA’s executive vice president, Tracy Reiman oversees the organization’s campaign, marketing, corporate affairs, and youth outreach divisions.

 Reiman has been instrumental in creating and implementing new ways to mobilize young activists through online marketing and word-of-mouth campaigns, which have helped PETA develop the largest youth membership of any animal rights organization.
 She oversees PETA’s online presence, which consistently engages more people via social media than any other nonprofit by a wide margin.
 She also helps create cutting-edge viral online campaigns, such as PETA’s popular online game Pokémon Black & Blue—which led to more than 1 million page views of PETA.org in just 24 hours and educated hundreds of thousands of players about the suffering of animals used for entertainment and experimentation.